codeurjc-students/2019-ServerlessVsSpring/sections/REST-AWS-Spring/README.md

 </details>
 </p>

-The way to implement each of the two options also differs as you can see the point “To get started”.
+Although the way to proceed is different as you can see in [To get started](https://github.com/codeurjc-students/2019-ServerlessVsSpring/tree/master/sections/REST-AWS-Spring#to-get-started), we can see that the implementations are very similar, only the headings of the functions and the imports of the classes differ.